As far as energy-efficient HVAC installation in Richmond, there’s fantastic news for you this tax period.

 How Much Can I Claim?

 Yes, there’s a lifetime max credit of $500 per home.
-This means if you have taken this credit in past years, you should decrease any credit you already claimed.
+This means if you have taken this credit in prior years, you should lower any credit you already claimed.

-If you have claimed the max amount, you won’t be eligible for any extra credits through this expansion.
+If you have claimed the maximum amount, you won’t be eligible for any other credits through this expansion.

 Credits are limited for a few qualified solutions: